ebennewitz/powerful-child/README.md

 ## Test

-Included is a test function runtests.jl, which check that the functions compute the correct area and perimeter of a square, a triangle, and a hexagon
+Included is a test function runtests.jl, which check that the functions compute the correct area and perimeter of set shapes.
+We check the pacakge for a square, a triangle and a hexagon.
+I also included a large n test which checks if a 1e15 sided object has approximately the same area as a sphere.